Fogapod/VerySoBot/README.md

 # VerySoBot
-Bot proxy for Keybase, initially created for NotSoBot.
+Discord bot proxy for Keybase, initially created for NotSoBot.

 # Usage
 With docker: